-The Henry County School District will hold a district meeting to secure parent input into the development of the system policy/plan.
-The meeting will include parents from Abbeville and Headland along with administrators and teachers.
+The Henry County School District will hold meetings to secure parent input into the development of the system policy/plan.
+These meetings will be held at different times during the day and at both Abbeville (AES, AHS) and Headland (HES, HMS) Title I schools to encourage participation.